-The fact that state gets projected into a basis state, provides the intuition behind the definition of projective measurements.
-It is a subclass of general measurements we will define later.
-We would like to say, any partition of the vector space (where the state lives) can be a possible measurement.
+The fact that state gets projected into a basis state, provides the intuition behind the definition of projective measurements (a more general defintion of measurements will follow later).
+We would like to say, any partition of the Hilbert space can be a possible measurement.